boredazfcuk/mining/README.md

 9) Monitor-PRTGProbeService.vbs - The PRTG Network Monitor Probe service on my machine has a habit of not starting up after a reboot.
 This just checks it's running, and starts it up if it isn't.

 10) This is an XML export of the scheduled task that I run at startup and repeat every 1 minute.
-Import it into your task scheduler and then modify it to remove which scripts you don't want to run.
+Import it into your task scheduler and then modify it to remove which scripts you don't want to run (Monitor-Overclocks.vbs not included).

+10) Monitor-OverClocks.vbs - This checks the current GPU Memory Overclocks and if they are less than the GPU's max overclocks, re-applies an MSI Afterburner profile.
+If the script is run without a parameter, it will assume profile 1.
+If you want to apply a different profile, pass the profile number as a parameter (will only accept 1-5) eg wscript.exe Monitor-Overclocks.vbs 3

 These scripts are a bit rough at the moment.
 I might get around to polishing them up a bit more if I get time, or if I come across new errors that need fixing, or find a better way of doing things.